bsara/firehose-ember-shared/README.md

 ### Contributing

+Currently, it symlinks absolute paths.
+This is not ideal, it'd be much better to symlink based on relative paths.
+I tried for an hour to make it work and gave up.
+If you'd like to help with that…

 And then, of course, if you make any changes to anything in the shared submodule, you would:

     cd source/js/[application]/shared